koc-lab/FrFT-VG/README.md

 For classifying the saved graphs, refer to codes `frft_guided_nvg_classify.py`.

-For learning the best order for the FrFT guided VGs and performing classification, refer to codes `learnable_frft_guided_nvg`.
+For learning the best order for the FrFT guided VGs and performing classification, refer to codes `learnable_frft_guided_nvg.py`.